Calculatorbudy quadratic formula calculator logo

 In this equation:

-Graphically, a quadratic equation represents a parabola—a U-shaped curve.
-Solving the equation for zero is essentially finding the "roots" or "x-intercepts" where this curve crosses the horizontal x-axis.
+Graphically, a quadratic equation represents a parabola, which is a U-shaped curve.
+Solving the equation for zero is essentially finding the roots or x-intercepts where this curve crosses the horizontal x-axis.

 The Quadratic Formula Explained

-While some quadratic equations can be solved by simple factoring (finding two numbers that multiply to 'c' and add to 'b'), many cannot.
-When the roots are decimals, fractions, or irrational numbers, factoring becomes difficult or impossible.
+While some quadratic equations can be solved by simple factoring, many cannot.
+When the roots are decimals, fractions, or irrational numbers, factoring becomes difficult.
 This is where the Quadratic Formula shines.
-It provides a universal solution that works for every quadratic equation.
+It provides a universal solution that works for all quadratic equations.

 x = [ -b ± √(b² - 4ac) ] / 2a